Email Pitch Tips For Startups and Corporates

-Do you have trouble getting in touch with VC by phone or email? as you have established your company.
+Do you have any issues contacting VC via phone or email? as you have built your business?

-Is it already a difficult task for technical individuals who are excellent at building things but lack the sales or marketing chops to convince a busy VC Firm to hear about your startup and how it can address problems, is it already a tall order?
+Is it already a difficult task for technical individuals who are excellent at building things but lack the sales or marketing skills to persuade a busy VC Firm to learn about your firm and how it may solve problems?

-You’ve already done what most people would be afraid to do, so do not be alarmed.
-Now that you are considering funding, I am confident that you have a product or services that are both boast-worthy and profitable for investors to invest in now that you are thinking about funding.
+Do not panic; you have already done what most people would be terrified to do.
+I am certain that you have a product or services that are both boast-worthy and profitable for investors to invest in now that you are thinking about funding.

 Things Which Should be Included in Investor Cold Email Pitch